 How do salaries work in the UK?

 Salaries in the UK are usually expressed as an annual amount, which is paid weekly, bi-weekly or monthly.
-Income tax and National Insurance (NI) contributions are deducted from the salary by the employer before it is paid to the employee.
+Income tax and National Insurance (NI) contributions are deducted from salary by the employer before it is paid to the employee.
 The amount of tax and National Insurance deducted depends on the employee’s earnings and their tax code.

 In addition, many employers also offer benefits such as pensions, health insurance, and paid vacation time.
 The minimum wage in the UK varies depending on the employee’s age and whether they are an apprentice.